aviswain/MicroDegree/README.md

+These are all the notes that I have taken as an undergraduate Computer Science and Engineering major at UCLA.

-I don't post hw assignments or projects on here cause I view that as the school's intellectual property.
+I'm not posting hw assignments or project specs on here cause I view that as the school's intellectual property.
+I might post some projects I implement here and there though because I hear those change from year to year!

 I am just posting this here to make the material I'm learning here available to all!